Zersya/code-agent/agent-reviewer/README.md

 ### Vector Search

 The system uses the `pgvector` extension for PostgreSQL to enable efficient similarity search of code embeddings.
 If the extension is not available, it will fall back to storing embeddings as JSONB and using basic filtering.

+### Merge Request Review

+The system can automatically review merge requests from Repopo using a sequential thinking process:

+1. When a merge request webhook is received from Repopo, the system:
+   - Processes the code changes to generate embeddings
+   - Analyzes the code changes using sequential thinking with 4 thought steps
+   - Provides a comprehensive review in Bahasa Indonesia
+   - Approves the merge request if it meets quality standards

+2. The review focuses on:
+   - Code quality and best practices
+   - Logical flow and architecture
+   - Code clarity and readability
+   - Potential bugs and edge cases

+3. Review comments are structured with:
+   - A greeting: "Halo, berikut review untuk MR ini:"
+   - A review section with analysis
+   - A feedback section with actionable suggestions
+   - An approval message if appropriate: "Silahkan merge! \nTerima kasih"

+To enable or disable this feature, set `ENABLE_MR_REVIEW=true` or `ENABLE_MR_REVIEW=false` in your `.env` file.

 ## LLM Providers